engineervikas/Software-Testing-Projects/Testing for Project1/Readme.md

 # Introduction
+We need to test and certify the website "awesomeqa.com/ui/".
-Here we have drafted Release Plan, Testscenarios, Testcases for testing of website "awesomeqa.com/ui/".
+Here we have drafted ReleasePlan, Testscenarios, Testcases for testing of this website.